 California Debt and Investment Advisory Commission Fee.
-Pursuant to Section 8856 of the California Government Code, the Purchaser must pay to the California Debt and Investment Advisory Commission within sixty (60) days from the sale date the statutory fee for the Bonds purchased.
+Pursuant to Section 8856 of the California Government Code, the Purchaser must pay to the California Debt and Investment Advisory Commission within 60 days from the sale date the statutory fee for the Certificates purchased.

 Official Statement.
-Copies of the Preliminary Official Statement with respect to the Bonds will be furnished or electronically transmitted to any potential bidder upon request to the Office of Public Finance or to either of the Co-Financial Advisors.
-In accordance with Rule 15c2-12 of the Securities and Exchange Commission ("Rule 15c2-12"), the Corporation and the City deem such Preliminary Official Statement final as of its date, except for the omission of certain information permitted by Rule 15c2-12.
+In accordance with Rule 15c2-12 of the Securities and Exchange Commission ("Rule 15c2-12"), the City deems such Preliminary Official Statement final as of its date, except for the omission of certain information permitted by Rule 15c2-12.
 The contact information for the Co-Financial Advisors is set forth on the first page of this Official Notice of Sale.
-Within seven business days after the date of award of the Bonds, the Purchaser will be furnished with a reasonable number of copies (not to exceed 150) of the final Official Statement, without charge, for distribution in connection with the resale of the Bonds.
-The Purchaser must notify either of the Co-Financial Advisors in writing within two days of the sale of the Bonds if the Purchaser requires additional copies of the Official Statement to comply with applicable regulations.
+Within seven business days after the date of award of the Certificates, the Purchaser will be furnished with a reasonable number of copies (not to exceed 200) of the final Official Statement, without charge, for distribution in connection with the resale of the Certificates.
+The Purchaser must notify the City in writing within two days of the sale of the Certificates if the Purchaser requires additional copies of the Official Statement to comply with applicable regulations.
 The cost for such additional copies will be paid by the Purchaser requesting such copies.

-By submitting a bid for the Bonds, the Purchaser agrees: (1) to disseminate to all members of the underwriting syndicate, if any, copies of the final Official Statement, including any supplements, (2) to promptly file a copy of the final Official Statement, including any supplements, with the Municipal Securities Rulemaking Board, and (3) to take any and all other actions necessary to comply with applicable Securities and Exchange Commission and Municipal Securities Rulemaking Board rules governing the offering, sale and delivery of the Bonds, including without limitation, the delivery of a final Official Statement to each investor who purchases Bonds.
+By submitting a bid for the Certificates, the Purchaser agrees: (1) to disseminate to all members of the underwriting syndicate, if any, copies of the final Official Statement, including any supplements, (2) to promptly file a copy of the final Official Statement, including any supplements, with a nationally recognized municipal securities information repository, as defined in Rule 15c2-12, and (3) to take any and all other actions necessary to comply with applicable SEC and Municipal Securities Rulemaking Board rules governing the offering, sale and delivery of the Certificates to the Purchaser, including without limitation, the delivery of a final Official Statement to each investor who purchases Certificates.

-The form and content of the final Official Statement is within the sole discretion of the City and the Corporation.
+The form and content of the final Official Statement is within the sole discretion of the City.
 The Purchaser's name will not appear on the cover of the Official Statement.

 Certificate Regarding Official Statement.
-At the time of delivery of the Bonds, the Purchaser will receive a certificate, signed by an authorized representative of the City and an authorized representative of the Corporation, confirming to the Purchaser that, to the best of the knowledge of the signers, the Official Statement (except for information regarding the municipal bond insurance policy, if any, and the provider thereof, DTC and its book-entry system, and reoffering information, as to which no view will be expressed), as of the date of sale of the Bonds and as of the date of delivery thereof did not and does not contain any untrue statement of a material fact or omit to state a material fact necessary in order to make the statements made therein, in the light of the circumstances under which they were made, not misleading.
+At the time of delivery of the Certificates, the Purchaser will receive a certificate, signed by an authorized representative of the City, confirming to the Purchaser that, to the best of the knowledge of such authorized representative, the Official Statement (except for information regarding the municipal bond insurance policy, if any, and the provider thereof, DTC and its book-entry system and reoffering information, as to which no view will be expressed), as of the date of sale of the Certificates and as of the date of delivery thereof did not and does not contain any untrue statement of a material fact or omit to state a material fact necessary in order to make the statements made therein, in the light of the circumstances under which they were made, not misleading.

 Continuing Disclosure.
-In order to assist bidders in complying with Rule 15c2-12, the City, on behalf of the Corporation, will undertake, pursuant to a Continuing Disclosure Certificate, to provide certain annual financial information, operating data and notices of the occurrence of certain events, if material.
+In order to assist bidders in complying with Securities and Exchange Commission Rule 15c2-12(b)(5) ("Rule 15c2-12(b)(5)"), the City will undertake, pursuant to a Continuing Disclosure Certificate, to provide certain annual financial information and notices of the occurrence of certain events, if material.
 A description of this undertaking is set forth in the Preliminary Official Statement and will also be set forth in the final Official Statement.
+The City has not failed, in the prior five years, to comply in all material respects with any previous undertakings with regard to Rule 15c2-12(b)(5) to provide annual reports or notices of material events.

-Dated: June 30, 2010
+Dated: September 9, 2010